 is NULL for data that is currently valid.
 Historical data is available from August 2022.
 Contact us If you need earlier data.

-This a list of conventions used when designing the database:
+This is a list of conventions used when designing the database:

 -